anthonyuk/OC-ZBook14uG5-Ventura/README.md

 - Touchscreen/Card Reader not used so disabled in BIOS
 - File Vault or Secure Boot is not configured

-# BIOS setup to add
+# BIOS setup

 ## Disable

+- As much as possible until installed then you can try re-enabling if required

+### These are a must though

 - Fast Boot
 - Secure Boot
 - VT-d (can be enabled if you set DisableIoMapper to YES)